-Speaking during the American Institute of Aeronautics and Astronautics Aviation Forum on June 17, Joel Kirk, GE Aviation’s executive leader of advanced systems design and technology, said the engine maker is partnering “across the board” on technology development for the next wave of supersonic flight and the AS2 is a “major driver for our strategy.”
+Speaking during the American Institute of Aeronautics and Astronautics Aviation Forum in June, Joel Kirk, GE Aviation’s executive leader of advanced systems design and technology, said the engine maker is partnering “across the board” on technology development for the next wave of supersonic flight and the AS2 is a “major driver for our strategy.”

 The initial design review with Aerion was completed in the fall of 2018 and GE says it is remaining on track with the AS2 schedule, now targeting a first flight in 2025 and entry-into-service in 2027.
 Further, some component testing has been completed this year with more lined up over the next year, GE said, adding that trials have included “a first-of-its-kind engine acoustics test to give us sound references for the multi-stage fan design.”